marc-f/adamcod.es/_posts/2013-06-04-deploy-a-basic-lamp-stack-digital-ocean-chef-solo.md

 {% flickr 8937074144 %}

 Third party cookbooks should always live in `./cookbooks`, so this is where librarian-chef has put them.
 If you ever need to override something in a cookbook, never modify it, instead, put the corresponding changes in `./site-cookbooks`.
-Don't worry about that for now though, we will cover that in another tutorial.
+Don't worry about that for now though, we will cover that in another blog post.

 ## Step 4 - Your Node ##